recetasdemama/wordpress/wp-content/plugins/easy-adsense-lite/readme.txt

 == Change Log ==

+* V8.20: Reverting back to the non-AJAX version of the plugin.
+[Mar 25, 2015]
+* V8.15: Minor bug fix on search widget and ad suppression while not in loop.
+[Mar 25, 2015]
+* V8.13: Serious bug fix related to multiple passes of the content filter.
+Introducing a verbosity option.
+[Mar 22, 2015]
+* V8.12: Minor bug fixes, and adding diagnostic comments.
+[Mar 21, 2015]
+* V8.11: Providing a downgrade path to the previous, non-AJAX version of the plugin.
+[Mar 19, 2015]
+* V8.10: Providing a downgrade path to the previous, non-AJAX version of the plugin.
+[Mar 16, 2015]
+* V8.09: Documentation and usability enhancements.
+[Mar 13, 2015]
+* V8.08: Documentation and usability enhancements.
+[Mar 11, 2015]
+* V8.07: More changes for compatibility with PHP5.30.
+[Mar 11, 2015]
+* V8.06: Various accumulated fixes.
+[Mar 10, 2015]
+* V8.05: Improvements in the login check functions.
+[Mar 9, 2015]
+* V8.04: Getting rid of some variables in the global scope for compatibility with some themes.
+[Mar 8, 2015]
+* V8.03: Killing anonymous functions for compatibility with PHP versions older than 5.3.
+[Mar 8, 2015]
+* V8.02: Changes to the activation validation checks.
+[Mar 7, 2015]
+* V8.01: Fixing a textarea overflow issue in the plugin admin page.
+[Mar 6, 2016]
+* V8.00: Complete rewrite of the plugin with a lot more features.
+Admin page based on the twitter bootstrap framework.
+[Mar 1, 2015]
+* V7.61: Changes to prepare for V8.00 - a complete rewrite of the plugin.
+[Mar 4, 2015]
 * V7.60: Compatibility with WP4.1.
 [Jan 8, 2015]
 * V7.51: Renaming the plugin as requested by Google.
 [Nov 30, 2014]
 * V7.50: Renaming the plugin as requested by Google.
 [Nov 30, 2014]